Enerin to pursue heat pump certification for US market

 Photo call for the finalists at the Empire Technology Prize award ceremony held in New York in September 2025.

-Enerin COO, Trond-Atle Asphjell, attended the Empire Technology Prize award ceremony in New York on 19 September, 2025, where he shared the company’s vision for accelerating the adoption of heat pumps for central heating solutions in New York.
+Enerin COO, Trond-Atle Asphjell, attended the Empire Technology Prize award ceremony in New York on 19 September, 2025.
+In a panel chaired by Lauren Moss from Vornando Realty Trust, he shared Enerin’s vision for accelerating the market adoption of heat pumps for central heating solutions in New York.

 Trond-Atle spoke about how Enerin’s technology overcomes the key barriers to heat pump adoption in New York City, why we were selected for the prize, and what’s next on our journey to bring sustainable, high-impact heating solutions to the New York market.

-We will continue to pursue our entry into the US market, including the UL listing and certification of our heat pump which should be complete by the end of the second quarter, 2026.
+We will continue to pursue our entry into the US market, including the UL listing and certification of our heat pump which is due to be complete in June 2026.
 We are currently co-operating with US energy installation and distribution partners, as well as interested end-users.

 With the support of the Royal Norwegian Consulate General in New York and Innovation Norway in New York, Enerin is examining the regulatory frameworks concerning our entry and the establishment of our company in North America.